C4ptFuture/cdtv-os235patch/README.md

 ### Using bsdiff directly
 The patch has been created using bsdiff.
 If you have bsdiff on your UNIX/Linux/macOS system you can also apply the patch manually without the overhead of Docker and make.
-Windows user can download a precompiled binary of bsdiff [here](https://www.pokorra.de/coding/bsdiff.html) (the bsdiff_win_exe.zip).

 Once you have bsdiff you only need the `235-release-cd1000-patch.bin` patch file from the `src/docker` directory.
 You can then apply the patch as follows: